Skip to main content

 • IP Address Exhaustion: In standard setups, running too many small Pods can consume all available IP addresses in your AWS VPC Subnets.

-• IAM Complexity: Mapping AWS IAM roles to Kubernetes RBAC (Role-Based Access Control) can have a steep learning curve for beginners.
+• IAM Complexity: Mapping AWS IAM roles to Kubernetes RBAC (Role-Based Access Control) can have a steep learning curve.

 • Fargate Constraints: AWS Fargate does not support DaemonSets (like standard logging agents), privileged containers, or attaching EBS volumes.